 The chaos game is my favourite method for producing Iterated Function Systems (IFS) fractals, because it's easy to learn and the images reach from nature to fantasy.
-From 1991 to 2001 I 've developed a program called Dotfrak, which is now available for newer windows systems.
+I've developed a program called Dotfrak, which is still available for windows systems.
 The main concept is to see the IFS's transformations by its important parameters like angle and compression-factor and not by its matrix, so that people are able to create images, although not being academically trained in mathematics.

 Michael F. Barnsley (b.
 1946) is a mathematician who works on fractal image compression.
 He was the first who used Iterated Function Systems to generate pictures of ferns.